ckathleen/dcrdocs/docs/mining/proof-of-stake/secure-cool-wallet.md

 ## **Overview**
 Decred’s Proof-of-Stake system requires a user to have a wallet connect to the network in order to purchase tickets so as to participate in its governance model and receive the corresponding rewards.
 This introduces some risks compared to other setups where a user might choose to store private keys on a paper wallet and not have to worry about a host of attack vectors introduced by being online.

-To mitigate a great number of the risks associated with having a Decred wallet connecting to the Internet to purchase tickets a user may want to consider setting up a secure cool wallet.
+To mitigate a great number of the risks associated with having a Decred wallet connecting to the Internet to purchase tickets a user may want to consider setting up a secure cool wallet (not quite a cold wallet).
 This guide will walk you through a low cost solution that can protect the user from several common pitfalls while explaining the rationale behind the recommendations.

 ---